AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 ### Importing contacts from data file : `import`

-Imports contact data from a specific JSON file from the data folder into the main address book.
+Imports the contact data of people from a specific JSON file from the data folder into the main address book.

 Format: `import FILENAME.json`